 We are not a right fit for all the jobs, if you realize it then you have the option to leave. but if you are targeted to quit, you need to watch your back as an employee.
 Was the procedure followed? how can you document and fight back?

-Examples of quiet firing in my opinion.
+Examples of quiet firing on my interview with Globe and Mail.

-• Lateral promotion with more responsibilities without a salary increases
+Lateral promotion with more responsibilities without a salary increases

-• Low ratings on performance reviews without valid reason and without ongoing coaching throughout the year.
+Low ratings on performance reviews without valid reason and without ongoing coaching throughout the year.
 This approach will now impact employee engagement, employee salary and promotion.
 Watch the video here on how to protect yourself.

-• Putting an employee on a Performance Improvement Plan (PIP) without having several discussions in advance and support is purely done to manage employees out with the cause.
+Putting an employee on a Performance Improvement Plan (PIP) without having several discussions in advance and support is purely done to manage employees out with the cause.
 Which will impact the severance and employment insurance.

-• Hiring external people with the same experience but paying them way higher than internal staff doing the same job
+Hiring external people with the same experience but paying them way higher than internal staff doing the same job

-• Micromanaging to the point employees lose confidence develop self-doubt and go on stress leave due to mental health
+Micromanaging to the point employees lose confidence develop self-doubt and go on stress leave due to mental health

 Is your boss quiet cutting you to avoid layoffs and severance?